azalecki/azalecki.github.io/_pages/about.md

 My name is Ola Zalecki and welcome to my portfolio page.
 I am a recent graduate from Middlebury College with a degree in Geography and a minor in Spanish.
 Believe it or not, I have decided to stay in Middlebury to be the Assistant in Instruction for the Department of Geography.

+I earned my Bachelor's of Arts in Geography with a minor in Spanish from Middlebury College.
+As an undergraduate student I...
 My research interests are heavily influenced by my upbringing on Chicago's Northwest side which means that I am passionate about public spaces, promoting people oriented urban planning, and hot dog stands.
 Visualizing my research topics in a way that is accessible, comprehendible and engaging is what I strive to do both as a researcher and cartographer.
 On principle, I find a lot of joy in working with people and I naturally seek out hands-on projects where I am given the space to think creatively and critically.
+Since graduating, I have stayed at Middlebury College to work as the Assistant in Science Instruction for the Department of Geography where I support several GIS methods courses.

-When I’m not hunched over my computer screen, you're most likely to find me baking a sweet treat or hanging out near a body of water.
+When I’m not at work hunched over my computer screen, you're most likely to find me baking a sweet treat or hanging out near a body of water.